+Article 27 : The company shall prepare the following documents at the end of each fiscal year, and submit them to the regular shareholders' meeting for approval in accordance with the law:

+1.Business Report

+2. Financial Statements

-- Article 27: The company shall prepare the following documents at the end of each fiscal year, and submit them to the regular shareholders' meeting for approval in accordance with the law: - 1.Business report - 2.
-Financial statements - 3.
-Proposal for distribution of profits or allocation of losses - Article 28: If the company has profits for the year (defined as the pre-tax profit after deducting employee compensation and director compensation), after reserving for accumulated losses, a percentage of 3% to 6% shall be allocated for employee compensation, and no more than 4% shall be allocated for director compensation.
-The allocation shall be approved by a resolution of the board of directors with the attendance of at least two-thirds of the directors and the approval of a majority of the attending directors, and reported to the shareholders' meeting.
+3. Proposal for distribution of profits or allocation of losses

+Article 28 : If the company has profits for the year (defined as the pre-tax profit after deducting employee remuneration and director remuneration), after reserving for accumulated losses, a percentage of 3% to 6% shall be allocated for employee compensation, and no more than 4% shall be allocated for director compensation.
+The allocation shall be approved by a resolution of the Board of Directors with the attendance of at least two-thirds of the directors and the approval of a majority of the attending directors, and reported to the shareholders' meeting.

-The employee compensation referred to in the preceding paragraph may be issued in the form of stocks or cash, and may include employees of subsidiary companies who meet certain conditions.
+Employee remuneration in the preceding paragraph may be distributed in stock or in cash, and the object may include employees of affiliated companies who meet certain conditions.

-Article 29: If this company has a profit in each fiscal year, after paying all taxes, making up for accumulated losses, and allocating the statutory reserve and other special reserve as required by law, the remaining profit, along with the undistributed profit from previous years, shall be used to formulate a profit distribution proposal by the board of directors.
-At least 50% of the profit shall be allocated and submitted to the shareholders' meeting for resolution, taking into account the company's long-term development plans and maintaining a sound financial structure.
+Article 29: If this company has a profit in each fiscal year, after paying all taxes, making up for accumulated losses, and allocating the statutory reserve and other special reserve as required by law, the remaining profit, along with the undistributed profit from previous years, shall be used to formulate a profit distribution proposal by the Board of Directors.
+At least 10% of the profit shall be allocated and submitted to the shareholders' meeting for resolution, taking into account the company's long-term development plans and maintaining a sound financial structure.